-- Police reports;
+- Police reports

-- Statements and interviews with eyewitnesses;
+- Statements and interviews with eyewitnesses

-- Pictures of the accident scene; and
+- Pictures of the accident scene

-- Testimony from accident reconstruction experts.
+- Testimony from accident reconstruction experts

-Truck accidents, though, have a wealth of evidence we cannot get our hands on right away.
+However, truck accidents have a wealth of evidence we cannot get our hands on right away.
 This is because much of the evidence necessary to prove negligence is actually in the hands of the trucking company.

 When you agree to have us represent you, one of the first things we do is draft a spoliation letter to the trucking company.
 This letter puts them on notice about our forthcoming claim and requires them to protect any evidence in their custody.
 This may include:

-- Electronic or manual truck logs;
+- Electronic or manual truck logs

-- Data from the truck’s computer;
+- Data from the truck’s computer

-- Information about the driver’s training and licensure;
+- Information about the driver’s training and licensure

-- Documentation about the truck’s maintenance;
+- Documentation about the truck’s maintenance

-- The driver’s personnel file; and
+- The driver’s personnel file

-- Results from the mandatory post-accident drug and alcohol tests.
+- Results from the mandatory post-accident drug and alcohol tests

 You suffered spinal cord injuries, leaving you paralyzed from the chest down.
 You have medical bills from several weeks in the hospital and a month or more of inpatient rehabilitation.
 You have not worked since the accident and cannot return to your previous job.
 You had to buy a motorized wheelchair and require the help of a home health aide to shower.

-We can provide proof of all these expenses and losses and request compensation for them.
+Your personal injury lawyer can provide proof of all these expenses and losses and request compensation for them.
 In addition, we could ask for money to pay your ongoing care costs.
 We work with experts and your doctors to determine your future care needs and include these costs in our claim.
-If you will need a new wheelchair every three years, we can ask the trucking company to pay for it.
+If you would need a new wheelchair every three years, we can ask the trucking company to pay for it.